A variety of performances grace stages throughout the District – here's where you can get the best seat in the house.

 For more than 25 years, the Shakespeare Theatre Company in DC has committed itself to serving as the nation’s premier classical theater.
 STC operates out of two spaces, including Sidney Harman Hall at the Harman Center, which seats 775, and the Lansburgh Theatre, which seats 451.
 The glittering, glass-enclosed Harman Center in Penn Quarter showcases classic Shakespeare plays, modern updates and Shakespeare-inspired original shows.
-In the summer, STC hosts its Free For All, an annual event that encourages new Shakespeare fans by offering free tickets to a show.
-For more Shakespearean excitement, visit the Folger Shakespeare Library, which contains the world's largest collection of materials relating to Shakespeare and his works. in addition to the collection, guests can see Shakespeare plays, and learn more about the famous playwright with rotating exhibits.
+For more Shakespearean excitement, visit the Folger Shakespeare Library, which contains the world's largest collection of materials relating to Shakespeare and his works.
+In addition to the collection, guests can see Shakespeare plays and learn more about the famous playwright with rotating exhibits.

 Dating back to 1922, the Lincoln Theatre was considered a precursor and influence on the Harlem Renaissance, hosting such marquee acts over the years such as Washington natives Duke Ellington and Pearl Bailey, along with greats like Ella Fitzgerald, Billie Holiday, Nat King Cole and Louis Armstrong.
 Today, the historic theater continues to attract national talent to its stage with a packed calendar of touring acts.
 Be sure and check out its partner venue and Washington institution, 9:30 Club.